K0lb3/HSR-Event-Model-Converter/README.md

 # HSR Event Model Converter

-An unofficial converter for the event model viewer of HSR.
+An unofficial converter to convert the models shown in the HSR event website to gltf.

 ## Usage